 The CAA recognizes that FGCU has many programs and services and that the educational benefits can remain unknown.
 For that reason, we have developed the following information for parents and guardians who are interested in learning about the Center for Academic Achievement educational support services.

-A free personal consultation with one of our Academic Retention Coordinators designed to help your student address specific academic issues.
-Together with an Academic Retention Coordinator, students examine habits of working, current academic difficulties, develop individual academic goals, and enhance knowledge of campus resources.
+A free personal consultation with one of our Academic Success Coordinators designed to help your student address specific academic issues.
+Together with an Academic Success Coordinator, students examine habits of working, current academic difficulties, develop individual academic goals, and enhance knowledge of campus resources.
 It is a chance for a student to talk about his/her own experience at FGCU, in and out of the classroom.
-Academic Retention Coordinators are available to coach students through obstacles that arise at any point in the academic career and to help students create positive, effective habits.
+Academic Success Coordinators are available to coach students through obstacles that arise at any point in the academic career and to help students create positive, effective habits.

 The Center for Academic Achievement is dedicated to assist students to return to and maintain good academic standing.
 An academic standing hold has significant impact on a student’s funding for college (now and in the future), course registration, and ultimately, their ability to graduate with a degree.